PayPal For Nonprofits Guide: How To Accept Donations Via PayPal & More

-One nice perk of using PayPal to accept online donations as a nonprofit is that you can pay a discounted payment processing fee when accepting online payments.
+One nice perk of accepting donations via PayPal tis that you can pay a discounted payment processing fee when accepting online payments.

 PayPal’s standard processing fee is 2.9% + $0.30 per transaction.
 However, registered 501(c)(3) charities are eligible to pay just 2.2% + $0.30 per transaction.
 To do this, you’ll need to do the following:

 - Verify your 501(c)(3) status by entering your EIN or providing official documentation

 - Provide a copy of a bank statement or a voided check for each bank account linked to your PayPal account

 If your nonprofit organization does not yet have 501(c)(3) status, you’ll have to pay the standard per-transaction processing fee.